-In purely qualitative selective distribution schemes, dealers and repairers are selected on the basis of objective criteria required by the nature of the product or service (eg, technical skills of sales personnel, layout of sales facilities, sales techniques and the type of sales service to be provided).
-These types of distribution agreements are usually deemed as not having anticompetitive effects, provided that three conditions are satisfied.
-First, the nature of the product in question must necessitate a selective distribution system, in the sense that such a system must constitute a legitimate requirement, having regard to the nature of the product concerned, to preserve its quality and ensure its proper use.
-Second, resellers must be chosen based on objective criteria of a qualitative nature that are laid down uniformly for all and made available to all potential resellers and are not applied in a discriminatory manner.
-Third, the criteria laid down must not go beyond what is necessary.
+In purely qualitative selective distribution schemes, dealers and repairers are selected based on objective criteria required by the nature of the product or service (eg, technical skills of sales personnel, layout of sales facilities, sales techniques and the type of sales service to be provided).
+These types of distribution agreements are usually deemed as not having anticompetitive effects, provided that three conditions are satisfied:

+- first, the nature of the product in question must necessitate a selective distribution system, in the sense that such a system must constitute a legitimate requirement, having regard to the nature of the product concerned, to preserve its quality and ensure its proper use; - second, resellers must be chosen based on objective criteria of a qualitative nature that are laid down uniformly for all, made available to all potential resellers and not applied in a discriminatory manner; and - third, the criteria laid down must not go beyond what is necessary.